ericxyan/csc309/Documentation.md

 SignUp module provide the functionality that new users can signup via it.
 Validator is used here to control the input of user's infomation.

 ### Administrative Page (implemented)
-There is an administrative page that logged in admin user can access using '\alladmin'.
+There is an administrative page that logged in admin user can access using '\admin'.
 He has premission to delete any projects here.
 Other users would be redirect to main page if they are trying to request this page.

 ## REST API Design
 ### Search